 Overall, this project will most likely cost you anywhere from $750 to $2000, or more if you would like to add special features.

-- Bow windows are another design option that are similar to bay windows, but are made up of four separate units instead of three.
+- Bow windows are another design option that are similar to bay windows, but they’re made up of three to six windows of equal size.
 They form a graceful curve rather than an angular protrusion.
 Bow windows are often considered the more contemporary choice, so if your home is up-to-date with the latest design trends, you may want to consider this option.

-- Since a large bay window will bring a lot more sunlight into your home and doesn’t necessarily work well with curtains from a design standpoint, consider your energy efficiency options.
-This will add to the cost, but a low-emissive film or a layer of gas between the panes may help save you money on your monthly energy bill, and will keep your home more comfortable.
+- Since a large bay window will add a lot more sunlight into your home and work with curtains as easily as a standard window, it’s best to consider your energy efficiency options.
+A low-emissive film or a layer of gas between the panes may help save you money on your monthly energy bill, and will keep your home more comfortable.

 - A bay window isn’t just a minor home improvement; it’s an exterior architectural feature, and as such, you will need to consider roofing.
 Some bay windows are flat on top and don’t require roofing, but bay windows with slanted tops will require some extra materials and work to get the look right.